-Task completion is essential to the success of any application.
-A single purpose driven app that works well is better than an app that tries to solve many problems at once and is confusing to users.
-Users get frustrated or even abandon and leave your app if they are not able to find and complete what they came for.
-As a result, task completion rate will sink and negatively affect the usability of the app.
+Task completion and task success are the main metrics for measuring usability and are essential to the success of an app.
+A single-purpose app that works well is better than an app that tries to solve too many problems at once and is confusing to users.
+Users get frustrated or even abandon and leave the app if they can’t find and complete what they are looking for.
+As a result, the task completion rate decreases and affects the usability of the app in a negative way.

-A good indicator that a map app lacks task-oriented design is when it looks and behaves like a ‘toolbox’ or ‘swiss army knife’.
-Often this happens when the app tries to solve too many problems and therefore ends up offering too many features.
-The purpose of the app isn’t clear and as a result, users are confused where to start, what to do and how to accomplish their tasks.
+A good indicator that a map app lacks task-oriented design is when it looks and behaves like a toolbox or Swiss army knife.
+See the kitchen sink pattern, illustrated in chapter 7, “Common Mistakes and How to Avoid Them,” for more details.
+Often, this confusion happens when the app tries to solve too many problems and offers too many features.
+This lack of focus inevitably waters down the purpose of the app, and as a result, users are confused where to start, what to do, and how to accomplish their tasks.

 To be task oriented, funnel users into a clear workflow that assists them in successfully completing their task.
 Avoid scattering tools and functionality across the UI but chain them into a single task-oriented workflow instead.
 This workflow can be triggered in different ways.

 One approach is to provide a single call to action (CTA), such as a button that opens a UI container (for instance, a panel or modal window), with the goal to focus the user on completing the task.
 A modal window is a child window that opens in front of the main window while blocking the rest of the app.